-We discussed with the personnel responsible for maintaining and reporting the Metropolitan Council's NTD data the information reported on the Fixed Guideway/High Intensity Busway Segments form.
-No segments were added in the 2019 report year.
-The Metropolitan Council reported fixed guideway and high intensity busway segments summarized by like characteristics (Policy Manual, Federal Funding Allocation Test t).
+We discussed with the personnel responsible for maintaining and reporting Metro Transit's NTD data the information reported on the Fixed Guideway/High Intensity Busway Segments form.
+We were informed that the commencement date is the date when revenue service began.
+We determined that Metro Transit correctly entered the required data on the Fixed Guideway/High Intensity Busway Segments form and that reported fixed guideway and high intensity busway segments are summarized by like characteristics (Reporting Manual, Federal Funding Allocation Test t).